Top 15 Best NBA Players of All Time

 14. Kevin Durant

 Ever since his debut season in the NBA, Durant has been a prolific point scorer.
 His first season was his lowest average point tally, averaging 20.3 points per game (PPG).
-Since then, Durant has enjoyed two seasons with a 30+ average and never scored less than 25PPG across 14 seasons.
+Since then, Durant has enjoyed two seasons with a 30+ average and never scored less than 25PPG across 17 seasons.
 His most successful seasons were with the Warriors, where he won the NBA Championship in 2017 and 2018.
-In those finals, they awarded him the NBA Finals MVP accolade, making him one of five players to ever consecutively win the award.
+In those finals, they awarded him the NBA Finals MVP accolade, making him one of five players to consecutively win the award.

 • Height: 6 ft 10 (208cm)